Khooni Darwaza: Killing of Mughal princes

-The Khooni Darwaza (Bloody Gate) is first found by name in literature after three princes of the Mughal dynasty - Bahadur Shah Zafar's sons Mirza Mughal and Mirza Khizr Sultan and grandson Mirza Abu Bakht, were shot by a British officer, Major William Hodson, on 22 September 1857 during the Indian Rebellion of 1857 (also known as the Indian Mutiny of 1857 or the First war of independence).
+The Khooni Darwaza (Bloody Gate) is first found by name in history after three princes of the Mughal dynasty - Bahadur Shah Zafar's sons Mirza Mughal and Mirza Khizr Sultan and grandson Mirza Abu Bakht, were shot by a British officer, Major William Hodson, before the war of independence.
 Hodson obtained the surrender of the Emperor, and the next day asked for an unconditional surrender from the three princes at Humayun's Tomb.
 Hodson arrested about 16 members of the Emperor's family and was transporting them from Humayun's Tomb in a bullock cart accompanied by a detachment of 100 "sowars" (Indian cavalrymen in the British service).
 On reaching this gate, he was stopped and surrounded by thousands of Muslims, with white cloth tied on their foreheads (a symbol for the shroud) Jehadis or Ghazis.
 Hodson later recalled, "I was surrounded on all sides by Ghazis as far as my eyes could see."
-It is said that Hodson ordered the three to get down at the spot, stripped them naked and shot them dead at point blank range.
+It is said that Hodson ordered the three to get down at the spot, stripped them of their jewelled swords and shot them dead at point blank range.
 The bodies were then taken away and put up for public display for three days in front of a Kotwali near Chandni Chowk.

 The Khooni Darwaza was an archway at the time of the revolt of 1857 and not a gate in the traditional sense.
 It is often mistaken for the original Kabuli Gate of Old Delhi.